SmofKabiven® Electrolyte Free

 SmofKabiven Electrolyte Free comes in a 3-chamber plastic bag, each chamber contains glucose, amino acids and a lipid emulsion separately.
 The glucose and amino acid solutions are clear, colourless or slightly yellow and free from particles.
 The lipid emulsion is white and homogeneous.

-SmofKabiven Electrolyte Free contains the active ingredients Alanine, Arginine, Glycine, Histidine, Isoleucine, Leucine, Lysine acetate, Methionine, Phenylalanine, Proline, Serine, Taurine, Threonine, Tryptophan, Tyrosine, Valine, Glucose monohydrate, Soya oil, Medium chain triglycerides, Olive oil and Rich in omega-3 fish oil.
+SmofKabiven Electrolyte Free contains the active ingredients Alanine, Arginine, Glycine, Histidine, Isoleucine, Leucine, Lysine acetate, Methionine, Phenylalanine, Proline, Serine, Taurine, Threonine, Tryptophan, Tyrosine, Valine, Glucose monohydrate, Soya oil, Medium chain triglycerides, Olive oil and Fish oil – rich in Omega-3 acids.

 It also contains other inactive ingredients such as glycerol, egg lecithin, dl-α-tocopherol, sodium hydroxide, sodium oleate, glacial acetic acid, hydrochloric acid and water for injections.